wutong16/FiVA/README.md

 ## Introduction

-**TL;DR:** We constructed a fine-grained visual attributes dataset and a framework that decouples and adapts different visual attributes from one or more source images into a generated one.
+**TL;DR:** We constructed a fine-grained visual attributes dataset and a framework that decouples different visual attributes from source images and adapts them during text-to-image generation.

 ![arch](assets/teaser.jpg)

 ## Examples
-We can incorporate different attributes from multiple reference images and integrate them into the target subject, while also being capable of extracting various visual attributes from the same reference image based on distinct attribute names.
+Our model can incorporate different attributes from multiple reference images **V(image, attr_name)** and integrate them into the target subject **T(subject)**, while also being capable of extracting various visual attributes from the same reference image based on distinct attribute names.
 ![arch](assets/examples.jpg)

 ## Release
-🚀 Our code and pretrained models will be released within two weeks.
+🚀 Our code and pretrained models will be released in Mid December.

 ## Citation